SAP-archive/xsk/docs-site/docs/setup/index.md

             ```

     !!! tip "XSK versions"
-        Instead of using the `latest` tag (version), for production and development use cases it is recomended to use a stable release version:
+        Instead of using the `latest` tag (version), for production and development use cases it is recommended that you use a stable release version:

-        - All released versions can be found [here](https://github.com/sap/xsk/releases/).
+        - You can find all released versions [here](https://github.com/sap/xsk/releases/).
-        - All XSK Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).
+        - You can find all XSK Docker images and tags (versions) [here](https://hub.docker.com/u/dirigiblelabs).

 1. Open a web browser and go to: [http://localhost:8080/](http://localhost:8080/)

     !!!
 Note
-        The default user name and password are **`dirigible/dirigible`**
+        The default user name and password are **`dirigible/dirigible`**.

 1. Stop the container: